shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 You don't need to worry too much about what the code is doing for now, however you should be able to build and run the app.

-1. Run `dotnet build` from the terminal in the project folder.
+1. Run `dotnet build` from the terminal in the WeatherForecast folder.
-2. Run `dotnet run` from the terminal in the project folder.
+2. Run `dotnet run` from the terminal in the WeatherForecast folder.
 3. Go to https://localhost:5001/swagger/index.html in the browser.
 This loads a [Swagger UI](https://swagger.io/tools/swagger-ui/) page.
 Swagger UI is a useful tool to test API endpoints.
 To test this API click the "/WeatherForecast" row then "Try it out" then "Execute".
 You should then be able to see the response from the endpoint.

 ![Swagger UI](WeatherForecast/img/SwaggerUI.PNG)